-Most probably this is my last fall recipe in 2018 before everything outdoors turns to ashes and everything indoors turn into glittery white, red and green!
-I am aware that Christmas baking season has kicked off.
+This is probably my last fall recipe in 2018 before everything outdoors turns to ashes and everything indoors turn into glittery white, red and green!
+I am aware that the Christmas baking season has kicked off.
 Yet, I wanted to bid a farewell to my favorite season with this wonderfully fall-hued cake, inspired by the Lebanese turmeric cake Sfouf.

 Sfouf is a traditional Lebanese turmeric-anise-scented cake, cut in diamonds and served with a cup of coffee or mint tea.
 I wasn’t familiar with this cake up until I saw Sfouf cake mix on the shelves of my neighborhood Middle Eastern store.
 I was curious to try it.
 Admittedly, I am a big fan of cake mixes and cooking shortcuts in general.

-Now back to this cake, the first time when I baked it as is, I envisioned the potential of spinning it into a delectable show stopper dessert! perfect context to test my new vegan dessert was a seating vegan dinner at my place, to which I invited cross-cultural guests with genuine passion to fusion cuisine.
+Now back to this cake, the first time I baked it as is, I envisioned the potential of spinning it into a delectable show stopping dessert!
+Perfect context to test my new vegan dessert was a seated vegan dinner at my place, to which I invited cross-cultural guests with genuine passion for fusion cuisine.

-To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and cloves.
-Instead of using the traditional rectangular mold to bake the cake, to cut it later into diamonds, I picked a silicon mold of mini bundt cakes.
-I fancy individual desserts for seating dinners.
+To the Sfouf mix I added a teaspoon of turmeric to enhance the color, the zest of one orange and dashes of cinnamon and clove.
+Instead of using the traditional rectangular mold to bake the cake, to cut it later into diamonds, I picked a silicone mold of mini bundt cakes.
+I fancy individual desserts for seated dinners.
 They make an unmatched elegant grand finale.

 While the cake was baking in the oven, I prepared a zesty fragrant syrup to drizzle it over the cake while it was still warm.
-To gild the lily, I prepared the day before some almond praline and sprinkle it on the top of the cake.
+To gild the lily, I prepared some almond praline the day before and sprinkled it on the top of the cake.
 This last step is definitely optional.

 There is nothing wrong about using a box of a cake mix!
-Conversly, it challenges our creativity and opens a whole lot of possibilities.
-Vegan turmeric cake is light, easy fix, and a restaurant quality dessert that leaves a long-lasting impression on foodies.
+Conversely, it challenges our creativity and opens a whole lot of possibilities.
+Vegan turmeric cake is a light, easy fix, and a restaurant quality dessert that leaves a long-lasting impression on foodies.

 Vegan Turmeric Cake